 RS232 is a point-to-point relic that degrades quickly, limiting reliable transmission to just 15 meters.
 RS485 pushes this to 1200 meters, but remains a localized, half-duplex bus.

-By using an Industrial Serial to Ethernet Converter, you shatter these physical boundaries.
-They perform protocol handshakes, buffer raw serial data, and package it into structured TCP/IP payloads.
+To understand how do serial to ethernet converters work to shatter these physical boundaries, you must look at the protocol stack.
+By using an Industrial Serial to Ethernet Converter, the device actively performs protocol handshakes, buffers raw serial data, and packages it into structured TCP/IP payloads.
 So you can read equipment data from a control room hundreds of meters away or even from the other side of the world.

 Pre-Configuration Checklist